ykim18mica/mica-gd220/README.md

 ### Week 14
 - Review work-in-progress
 - Work in class
 - Assignments: Continue to work on the project.
 Build web pages with HTML/CSS.
+Do most work this week so that you have next week for problem solving and refinements.

 ### Week 15
 - Review work-in-progress